 - 2.8.1 The main retail areas within District Centres are designated as Primary Shopping Areas and primary retail frontages as shown on the Proposals Map.
 Government policy requires that the City Council define the extent of the primary shopping area where A1 use would be the predominant use.
-In line with Core Strategy policy CS15, the primary shopping areas in the District Centres are defined in order to direct retail developments to these locations in accordance with the retail hierarchy.
-The primary shopping area can also be used to determine edge of centre locations (i.e. up to 300 metres of the primary shopping area) in the District Centres.
-Within the District Centre boundary outside the primary shopping area, other 'District Centre uses' will be directed. - 2.8.2 The designation of primary retail frontages apply only to the ground floor level.
+In line with Core Strategy policy CS15, the primary shopping areas in the District Centres are defined in order to direct retail developments to these locations in accordance with the retail hierarchy. - 2.8.2 The designation of primary retail frontages apply only to the ground floor level.
 Although predominantly in retail use, primary frontages within District Centres can contain a variety of other uses.
 It is essential that some retail uses within primary frontages are retained to maintain the attractiveness and convenience of District Centres as shopping destinations and to preserve their character and vitality.
-In particular, without a reasonable proportion of class A1 retail units, the pedestrian flow in the daytime could fall below a viable level.
+In particular, without a reasonable proportion of class A1 retail units, the pedestrian flow in the daytime could fall below a viable level. - 2.8.3 The primary shopping frontages in some District Centres (Orton and Werrington in particular) are likely to change due to regeneration of these with further development.
+When the regeneration of a District Centre is completed, the primary shopping frontages will then be revised to reflect the new layout.
+Any changes to the primary shopping frontage will be finalised after it has been through the statutory process.